 The recovery percentage of patients varies depending on the disease and initial situation.
 Of adults 50–70% will recover, and of children 60–90% will recover, depending on the disease.
 The most common reasons for loss of a patient are a relapse of the disease and the complications related to stem cell transplants (graft-versus-host disease and infections).

-Transplants will involve new kinds of cellular therapies which will be used in addition to using stem cell transplants.
-Such therapies will be used in the treatment of infections, relapse of leukaemia, and in treating graft-versus-host disease.
+To support transplants, new kinds of cellular therapies are being developed to be used in conjunction with stem cell transplants.
+These therapies will be used in the treatment of infections, leukaemia relapse and graft-versus-host disease.
 Improved medications are also being developed for these problems.

-Furthermore, medicine will learn to manipulate the transplant itself, enhancing those properties that destroy leukaemia and removing cells that give rise to graft-versus-host disease.
-Stem cell transplants will become less arduous and will have fewer long-term effects.
+Research is also being carried out to learn how to manipulate the transplant itself, enhancing properties that destroy leukaemia and removing cells that give rise to graft-versus-host disease.
+Stem cell transplants will have fewer long-term effects.

 Collection of stem cells has been concentrated in the Meilahti Hospital, which is part of the Helsinki and Uusimaa Hospital District.
 We will reimburse the donor for travel and accommodation expenses, as well as for loss of regular income.